-In a short period of time, Indonesia was struck with several disasters.
+In a short period of time throughout 2018, Indonesia was struck with several disasters.
 The country endured multiple earthquakes, hundreds of damaging aftershocks, a tsunami, and a volcanic eruption.
 Over 2,000 casualties were reported and thousands more were seriously injured.
 The devastation was extensive.

-On September 29th, an earthquake hit the island of Sulawesi and triggering a deadly tsunami.
-Reports confirm the tsunami’s waves reached nearly 20 feet high and traveled at approximately 800 km/h.
+On September 29th 2018, an earthquake hit the island of Sulawesi and triggering a deadly tsunami.
+Reports confirm the tsunami’s waves reached nearly 20 feet high and travelled at approximately 800 km/h.

 Homes were swept away, buildings and bridges collapsed, and roads buckled and cracked.